 Option 1 – Take the Transmilenio From the Airport to la Candelaria

-If you are staying in La Candelaria and you are on a budget this is by far the cheapest Bogota airport transportation to get from Bogota airport to the city!
+If you are staying in La Candelaria and you are on a budget, this is by far the cheapest Bogota transportation option to get from Bogota airport to the city!
 It will cost you just over $2mil (about 60 cents or 50p) and it is pretty quick!
-There is a Transmilenio station inside the airport so just follow the signs for Transmilenio and get on a bus to Universidades.
+There is a Transmilenio station inside the airport, so you just need to follow the signs to the Transmilenio and get on a bus to Universidades.

 Check how far your accommodation is from the station and if it is still a bit of a walk then download one of the taxi or ridesharing apps and book a car or taxi to take you the rest of the way.
 Or just suck it up and walk!
 Don’t flag down a taxi, especially at night or if you are on your own.

-Option 2 – Book an Uber from the airport to Bogota City Centre
+Option 3 – Book an Uber From the Airport to Bogota City Centre

 Is Uber Legal in Colombia?

-Option 3 – Take an airport Taxi to Bogota city center
+Option 4 – Take an Airport Taxi to Bogota City Center

 As a golden rule, don’t get in a taxi in Colombia…especially in Bogota.
 But Bogota airport taxis are safe, as long as you use an official one.

 If your flight gets in late, taking a taxi from Bogota airport to La Candelaria is the safest option.
 You will see the Bogota airport taxis parked up outside the airport, to book a taxi you will normally need to go to the booth.
 The cost of the taxis from Bogota airport to La Candelaria should be around $15 USD.

 The taxi fare from Bogota airport to Chapinaro will be a little bit more, but not much.
 Expect to pay around $20 USD.